webDevAndSausages/webDevAndSausages.github.io/README.md

 We welcome PRs.

-If you are a WD&S presenter who is updating information about your talk in the [Previous Events](https://www.webdevandsausages.org/previous-events) page (thanks!), all you need to do is update `events.md`.
+If you are a WD&S presenter who is updating information about your talk in the [Previous Events](https://www.webdevandsausages.org/previous-events) page (thanks, by the way!), all you need to do is make a PR to update the [archive readme](https://github.com/webDevAndSausages/archivedMeetupStuff), which is directly rendered in previous-events page.
-If you have addition materials (pdfs, markdown, code), please make a PR to our [archive](https://github.com/webDevAndSausages/archivedMeetupStuff) and link to it from `events.md`.
+Please also add your materials (pdfs, markdown, code), to its own directory in the archive, e.g. `archivedMeetupStuff/2017-05-11 @ Vincit Oy Office/My presentation - my name/`

 For other code contributions to the frontend, `npm start` will get you started.
 Make sure you run `npm run build` before making your PR to minify the bundle.
 In terms of code style, running the code through [prettier](https://github.com/prettier/prettier) with
 `--no-semi --single-quote --bracket-spacing false --trailing-comma es5` flags, will do the job.